zukiapp/documentation/README.md

 Filter by project
 -----------------

-Zuki also allows you to filter the three tabs by project.
-You can unfilter by clicking again on the project.
+You can filter and unfilter by a specific project, each of the three tabs.

 ![Projects](screenshots/Projects.png?raw=true)

-Action over issues
+Actions over issues
 ------------------

 ![Options](screenshots/Options.png?raw=true)